-The United States participates in the CoE as an observer.
+Council of Europe (CoE): The United States participates in the CoE as an observer.
 The CoE's counterterrorism priorities, as established in its 2023-2027 Strategy, focus on prevention, prosecution and protection.
-The CoE's counterterrorism committee (CDCT) convened several working groups throughout the year on Emerging Terrorist Threats; Preparedness and Emergency Response, Countering Terrorist Communications, Recruitment, and Training; and the Use of Information Collected in Conflict Zones as Evidence in Criminal Proceedings Related to Terrorist Offenses.
-In multiple meetings in 2023, the CoE partnered with NATO and the IIJ to develop practices that enable the use of battlefield evidence (BE) in the investigation and prosecution of terrorism cases and violations of international humanitarian law.
-Representatives from the U.S. Departments of State and Justice, participated in the January CoE "Digital Conference on Countering Terrorist Communications."
-The biennial CDCT plenary addressed topics including BE, the threat of terrorism motivated by violent far-right ideologies, and increased abuses of technology for terrorist purposes.
+The CoE's counterterrorism committee (CDCT) convened several working groups throughout the year on Emerging Terrorist Threats; Preparedness and Emergency Response, Countering Terrorist Communications, Recruitment, and Training; the Use of Information Collected in Conflict Zones as Evidence in Criminal Proceedings Related to Terrorist Offenses and Combating the Promotion of Terrorism and Radicalization to Terrorism on the Internet, including through Social Media.